-If Clearing doesn't go to plan for you, there's also an optional direct contact service available.
+If Clearing doesn't go to plan, there's also an optional direct contact service available.
 By signing up, universities are given permission to get in touch with you regarding suitable courses.
-They can then contact you from 16 August (A-level results day 2018) until mid-September.
+They can then contact you from 15 August (A-level results day 2019) until mid-September.

 You can only use this service if you're not waiting on any decisions from universities, you don't currently hold any offers, you applied by 30 June and you've paid the full application fee.

-If you accept an offer through Clearing or Adjustment you need to make sure you get your student loan.
-Richard Brailey, information and guidance officer at The University of Sheffield, explains the process…
+If you accept an offer through Clearing or Adjustment, you need to make sure you get your student loan, explains Richard Brailey, information and guidance officer at The University of Sheffield.

-The process for this will be different depending on whether you applied for university in the initial application phase, or whether you are using Clearing and Adjustment for your first application.
+The process for finance will be different - depending on whether you applied for university in the initial application phase, or whether you're using Clearing and Adjustment for your first application.

-If you've already applied for funding but you've changed your course or the university you're attending, you'll need to let Student Finance know.
-It's easy to update your details, but you should do it as soon as possible as it may affect the amount you receive.
+If you've already applied for funding but have changed your course or the university you're attending, you'll need to let Student Finance know.
+It's easy to update your details but you should do this as soon as possible, as it may affect the amount you receive.

-Follow the steps below to update your application online:
+Follow the steps below to update your GOV.UK - Student finance application:

 - Go to 'Your Account'